Sir Michael Gambon dies, aged 82

 Acclaimed actor Sir Michael Gambon has died, aged 82, it has been confirmed.
 He died in hospital after contracting pneumonia.

-He was best-known for playing Albus Dumbledore in the Harry Potter film series – as well as countless other titles across film and television including the part of a a psychotic mob leader in Peter Greenaway’s The Cook, the Thief, His Wife & Her Lover (1989) and King George V in Oscar-winning drama The King’s Speech in 2010.
+He was best-known for playing Albus Dumbledore in all but two of the Harry Potter film series – as well as countless other titles across film and television including the part of a a psychotic mob leader in Peter Greenaway’s The Cook, the Thief, His Wife & Her Lover (1989), and King George V in Oscar-winning drama The King’s Speech in 2010.

 A statement issued on behalf of his family said: “We are devastated to announce the loss of Sir Michael Gambon.

-“Beloved husband and father, Michael died peacefully in hospital with his wife Anne and son Fergus at his bedside, following a bout of pneumonia.”
+“Beloved husband and father, Michael died peacefully in hospital with his wife Anne and son Fergus at his bedside, following a bout of pneumonia.

+“We ask that you respect our privacy at this painful time and thank you for your messages of support and love.”

+Gambon began his career on stage as one of the original members of the Royal National Theatre, frequently appearing alongside theatre titan Laurence Olivier.
+He went on to enjoy six decades of success in the industry, winning three Olivier Awards, two Screen Actors Guild Awards, and four BAFTAs.
+He was knighted for services to the entertainment industry in 1998.

 This is a breaking news story.
 More to follow